-With regards to Health Management related initiatives and concerns, we hold a monthly Health Management Council to share progress and any concerns or risks regarding occupational health and safety.
 Any critical issues identified in the Health Committee or the Health Management Council are escalated via the Human Resources and General Affairs Division to the Chief Administrative Officer (CAO), who holds the highest level of responsibility regarding health and safety.
 The CAO is responsible for reporting highly important issues to the Board of Directors and the Chairman & CEO.
 Matters that are not urgent are reported to the Board of Directors once a year, through the same reporting process.

 In addition, we periodically report matters relating to health management and labor health and safety to the Board of Directors.
-We improve our initiatives relating to occupational health and safety based on instructions with respect to health management and occupational health and safety reports from the Board of Directors and operational issues identified by the Health Committee.
+We establish the system to improve our initiatives relating to occupational health and safety based on instructions with respect to health management and occupational health and safety reports from the Board of Directors and operational issues identified by the Health Committee.